 - Alice Huyler Ramsey and three friends become the first women to complete a transcontinental auto trip, taking 59 days to travel from New York, New York to San Francisco, California.

-- Anna Månsdotter becomes the last woman in Sweden to be executed, for the 1889 Yngsjö murder.
+- Anna Månsdotter became the last woman to be executed in Sweden for the 1889 Yngsjö murder.

 - The first Australian rules football match is played between Melbourne Grammar and Scotch College.

 - Simón Bolívar triumphs over Spain in the Battle of Boyacá.

 - U.S. President George Washington invokes the Militia Acts of 1792 to suppress the Whiskey Rebellion in western Pennsylvania.

 - American troops destroy the Miami town of Kenapacomaqua near the site of present-day Logansport, Indiana in the Northwest Indian War.

 - The United States Department of War is established.

 - The first federal Indian Reservation is created by the United States.